Svakinn/typeahead.js/New.md

 **8)** **Requested basic feature** Get suggestions before typing starts.
 **9)** **New feature** Simplified initialization - suggestion search triggering (on demand)
 **10)** **New feature** Busy indication
+**11)** **New feature** Selected datum is highlighted in the suggestion list.
+**12)** **New feature** Hint is found even if the first suggestion does not start with same characters as the input box.
-**11)**  **A must for myself..** - Nicely working Knockout Binding Handler, simplifying the set-up of the control and data-binding to the typed text, the selected datum and the suggestion data.
+**13)**  **A must for myself..** - Nicely working Knockout Binding Handler, simplifying the set-up of the control and data-binding to the typed text, the selected datum and the suggestion data.

 The changes in more detail
 ====
 #1) Bugfix: IE11 problems
 This bug was identified and reported by @nathankoop (#557).
 Modification of the isMsie function resolves the issue.
 #2) Bugfix: Blur/Focus flickering
 When user uses mouse click to select suggestion in the dropdown list, the dropdown list receives the focus and thus blurs the input box.
-In the current hack to try to minimize the effect of this but still this causes blur/focus flickering on the input box.
+In the current version (0.9.3), a hack was made to try to minimize the effect of this, but still this causes blur/focus flickering on the input box.
 The solution was simply to stop the `mouseDown` event on the dropdown to bubble and then remove the 'hack' in the `_handleSelection` handler.
 #3) Bugfix: Local data search
 The local data suggestion search does not handle suggestions that include space.
 Also it has been criticized for being resource expensive and over complicated.
 I rewrote the search to behave on spaced suggestions.
 It now takes the original query unchanged for the search.
 It priorities the search on the suggestion display value first, before looking at other tokens.
 The implementation should also be a bit faster in most situations.
 Of course this search could be made even faster by some optimization and search mechanics like bubble sort.
 However there is always the tradeoff between spending CPU on preparing the data for search and the actual search itself.
 I also included an option (`matcher` ) for users to do their own implementation of local search.
 You could also argue that instead of using large amount of data locally would better be resolved by using the remote option.
-#4) Custom data retreival
+#4) Custom data retrieval
 The ability to control the data-retrieval better than just controlling Ajax lookup is vital for many applications (like my own).
 For example users using view models and own implementations of data-lookups require this sourly.
 This regards both the issue of reusing internal functions and controlling the display while the data retrieval takes place, i.e. managing progress indicators and other custom stuff.
-I have seen at least two pull requests that address this issue but they both lack the ability to use the caching and throttling options the remote url offers.
+I have seen at least two pull requests that address this issue but they both lack the ability to use the caching and throttling options the remote URL offers.
 Also proper asynchronous support was missing: handling of promises.
 My implementation addresses this.
 It supports but does not require handling of JQuery and Q promises.
 The new **handler** option is used for this for remote datasets (name suggested by @cusspvz).
-For prefetch datasets the **prefetchHandler** option is used.
+For prefetched datasets the **prefetchHandler** option is used.
 #5) Keys & display names
 I would think that at least quarter of use cases for auto completion involves data with unique keys -> where display names may not be unique.
 So it is a basic requirement for this control.
-Ryan Pitts recently issued an excellent pull request (546) to address this and i have included it in this fork.
+Ryan Pitts recently issued an excellent pull request (546) to address this and I have included it in this fork.
 I have also introduced the implementation of selected datum that is updated on selection or auto completion.
 New interface methods: `getDatum` and `setDatum` allow for JQuery interface to this value.
 This is also related to the selection validation issue below.
 #6) Caching control
 Many users are apparently having issues with the caching mechanism for the control, mainly lacking methods of clearing it.
 Cache is also an issue in single page applications that may re-use html sections but with different context.
 I have implemented 4 new ways of interfering with the cache.